Uta Ranke-Heinemann

 Uta Ranke-Heinemann (2 October 1927 – 25 March 2021) was a German theologian, academic, and author.
 In 1969, she was the first woman in the world to be habilitated in Catholic theology.
-She held a chair of ancient Church history and the New Testament at the University of Duisburg-Essen.
+She held a chair of ancient Church history and the New Testament at the University of Essen.
 When her license to teach was revoked by the bishop because of her critical position in matters of faith, the university created a nondenominational chair of History of Religion.
-Her 1988 book Eunuchs for the Kingdom of Heaven, criticising the Catholic Church's stance on women and sexuality, was published in several editions, and translated in 12 languages.
+Her 1988 book Eunuchs for the Kingdom of Heaven, criticizing the Catholic Church's stance on women and sexuality, was published in several editions, and translated in 12 languages.
 Her 1992 book Nein und Amen, revised in 2002, said there were "fairy tales you don't need to believe to have a living faith".